Aleksa0308/TehnickiPregledWebService/README.md

 The database consists of Users, Specifications, Types of vehicles, Agencies, Brands of cars, motorcycles, Tractors etc.

+## Green Border around the elements and green number indicates that those elements are SAVED in the database, no Border and blue number indicates that the element isn't save!
+## Elements can be edited and deleted!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Built With